 Help for other baby wildlife within the GTA

-If you have found another species of baby wild animal within the GTA (including Toronto, York Region, Durham Region, and Halton Region), call our Wildlife Hotline at 416-631-0662 and leave us a message.
-Our hours are 9am-6pm, seven days a week (yes, even on holidays!).
+If you have found another species of baby wild animal within the GTA (including Toronto, York Region, Durham Region, and Halton Region), fill out our online Request for Assistance Form; using this form and uploading photos helps us assess your situation more quickly.
+Otherwise, call our Wildlife Hotline at 416-631-0662 and leave us a message.
+We will respond as soon as possible.
+Our hours are 9am-6pm, seven days a week (yes, even on most holidays!).

 Help for other baby wildlife outside of the GTA